 Personal branding is all about differentiating the unique value you offer the employers you’re targeting.

-If you want to make headway using LinkedIn to promote your personal brand and value, you create plenty of content to reinforce your brand and what you have to offer.
+If you want to make headway using LinkedIn to promote your personal brand and value, you create plenty of brand-reinforcing content in your profile and elsewhere on LinkedIn.

-You work hard on this content to make it keyword-rich and to support your candidacy, because the better your LinkedIn profile and any other content you develop on the site (updates, Pulse articles, commenting, etc.) pinpoints what makes you the best hiring choice for your target employers, the quicker you’re likely to land a great-fit job.
+You work hard on this content to make it keyword-rich and to support your candidacy, because the better this content pinpoints what makes you the best hiring choice for your target employers, the quicker you’re likely to land a great-fit job.

 Now, stay with me here, as we get into Microsoft, LinkedIn and Resume Assistant.